 Plum Blossoms

-Flowers represent growth and are another important part of Chinese New Year celebrations.
+Flowers represent growth and are another important part of Chinese New Year and Lantern Festival celebrations.
 Cut plum blossom branches are used as decoration to symbolize hope, purity, and prosperity in the coming year.
 Bring your own blossom indoors by drawing a bare tree branch and having the kids use pink finger paint to stamp on blossoms.

 Listen To Chinese Music and Songs

 Explore the culture even further with music.
 There are tons of traditional music options for Chinese New Year to listen to, as well as informative children’s songs, sing-a-longs, and even one you can play your Chinese New Year drum along to.
-Listen while you are crafting or play as background music during your parade.
+Listen while you are crafting or play it as background music during your parade.

 Visit Chinatown